 The Link Between Obsessions vs Compulsions

-- Take up a substantial part of your day
+- Consume a significant portion of your day

 What are Obsessions in OCD?